-Isaias to sweep from Carolinas to New England with heavy rains, storm surge and high winds
+Hurricane Isaias charges into the Carolinas, poised to sweep up East Coast

 - A hurricane warning stretches from South Santee River, S.C., to Surf City, N.C.

-- A tropical storm warning extends from the Flagler/Volusia county line in Florida to South Santee River, S.C., and resumes from north of Surf City, N.C., to Watch Hill, R.I.
-It includes the Chesapeake Bay south of North Beach, the Tidal Potomac river south of Cobb Island, Delaware Bay, Long Island and Long Island Sound, and Pamlico and Albermarle Sounds.
+- A tropical storm warning extends from north of Surf City, N.C., to Eastport, Maine, including Martha’s Vineyard, Nantucket and Block Island.
+It includes the Chesapeake Bay, Tidal Potomac River, Delaware Bay, Long Island and Long Island Sound, and Pamlico and Albemarle Sounds.

+- Cities including Norfolk; Washington; New York; New Haven, Conn.; Providence, and Boston are included in the tropical storm warning area.

-- A tropical storm watch spans from Watch Hill, R.I. to Stonington, Maine, and includes Martha’s Vineyard, Nantucket, and Block Island.
+- A tropical storm watch extends from north of Stonington to Eastport, Maine.

-- A storm surge warning covers the area from Edisto Beach, S.C., to Cape Fear, N.C.
-This includes Charleston and Myrtle Beach, S.C., closer to where the storm is likely to come ashore.
-Coastal flooding from high water may also become a concern along the shore farther north.
+- A storm surge warning covers the area from South Santee River, S.C., to Cape Fear, N.C.
+A storm surge warning has also been issued for parts of the Pamlico and Albemarle Sounds, including the Neuse and Pamlico Rivers, and for the North Carolina Outer Banks from Oregon Inlet to the border between North Carolina and Virginia.

-- A Storm Surge Watch is in effect from Cape Fear to Duck, N.C., including Pamlico and Albemarle Sounds.

-Impacts from Georgia through the Carolinas
+Impact for the Carolinas

-Throughout the morning, Isaias is forecast to parallel the coast of the southeastern United States, causing strong winds and squally weather in southeastern Georgia before potentially making landfall near the South Carolina-North Carolina border Monday night at hurricane strength.
+Into Monday night, Isaias is forecast to move along the South Carolina-North Carolina border at or near hurricane strength.

-The largest storm surge is expected just north of wherever the center comes ashore, most likely in the zone from Edisto Beach, S.C. to Cape Fear, N.C. where water rises of three to five feet above ground level are possible if the maximum surge hits at high tide.
-A slightly lesser, but still dangerous, storm surge of one to three feet is projected along the North Carolina Outer Banks.
+The largest storm surge is expected just north of its center, most likely in the zone from Edisto Beach, S.C., to Cape Fear, N.C., where water rises of three to five feet above ground level are possible if the maximum surge hits at high tide.
+A slightly lesser but still dangerous storm surge of two to four feet is projected along the North Carolina Outer Banks.

 Areas susceptible to coastal flooding could see damage, particularly if the peak of the storm hits at the time of high tide.
 This includes Charleston, Myrtle Beach and Wilmington, N.C.

-With continued emissions of planet-warming greenhouse gases and continued coastal elevation trends, Charleston is likely to see between 35 and 90 days of high tide flooding in the year 2050, NOAA projects.

-In low-lying Charleston, storms like Isaias pose a particular hazard since they simultaneously raise water levels along the shore while dumping heavy rains, because water is difficult to pump out once the land is no longer higher than the sea.
-It’s possible that the center of Isaias will stay far enough to the east of Charleston to prevent the most significant impacts from occurring there.
+The latest track of Isaias puts areas to the north of Charleston, including Wilmington, at risk for the greatest surge-related flooding through the overnight hours.

-Over a broad area of the Carolinas, including inland locations, the Weather Service predicts three to six inches of rain and isolated amounts to 8 inches.
+Over a broad area of the Carolinas, including inland locations, the Weather Service predicts three to six inches of rain and isolated amounts to eight inches.
 Where the heaviest rain falls, flash, river and/or urban flooding could occur.
-Lesser amounts, on the order of one to two inches of rain, is favored in southeast Georgia.

-In addition to the wind, storm surge and rainfall hazards, Isaias will also pose the potential for waterspouts and tornadoes as the wind shear within the storm causes some individual storm cells to rotate.
+In addition to the wind, storm surge and rainfall hazards, Isaias will also pose the potential for waterspouts and tornadoes, as the wind shear within the storm causes some individual storm cells to rotate.

 Virginia to Maine